Surya-Kaliappan/prodigy/stopwatch/README.md

 The project is organized into a clean and modular structure for better maintainability.

-stopwatch_app/
+stopwatch_app/\n
-├── lib/
+├── lib/\n
-│   ├── main.dart             # Main entry point, theme definitions, and provider setup.
+│   ├── main.dart             # Main entry point, theme definitions, and provider setup.\n
-│   ├── stopwatch_page.dart   # The main screen, containing all stopwatch logic and UI.
+│   ├── stopwatch_page.dart   # The main screen, containing all stopwatch logic and UI.\n
-│   ├── settings_page.dart    # The UI for the user settings screen.
+│   ├── settings_page.dart    # The UI for the user settings screen.\n
-│   ├── settings_provider.dart# Manages the state and persistence of user settings.
+│   ├── settings_provider.dart# Manages the state and persistence of user settings.\n
-│   └── widgets.dart          # Contains all custom painters and smaller reusable widgets.
+│   └── widgets.dart          # Contains all custom painters and smaller reusable widgets.\n
-│
+│\n
-├── assets/
+├── assets/\n
-│   └── icon.png              # The source image for the app icon.
+│   └── icon.png              # The source image for the app icon.\n
-│
+│\n
-└── pubspec.yaml              # Project dependencies and configuration.
+└── pubspec.yaml              # Project dependencies and configuration.\n

 ---